erobwen/liquefy/documents/FlowUserGuide.md

 Alternativley you can `model(object, true)` to recursivley create models out of a data structure, with just one model call.
 Auto observation is the nuclear option of state management.
 As long as the programmer remembers to use the `model()` function correctly to wrap all data, there is no possible way that cache and component invalidation can go wrong.

 ### Avoiding auto obervation for large data analysis
 The Flow auto invalidation works with surgical precision, and invalidates only what needs to be invalidated, no more no less.
 But this automated model comes with an overhead cost.
-If you have data models with object counts in the thousands, and components that reads hundreds of properties from such objects while building, the system will explicitly store hundreds of thousands data dependencies.
+If you have data models with object counts in the thousands, and components that reads hundreds of properties from such objects while rendering, the system will explicitly store hundreds of thousands data dependencies.
 So for large data analysis, you should avoid using model() for all data, but instead just read/write a version number of said data.
 I.e.

 ```js
 model({